Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 Mid-Morning: Explore the Majestic Predjama Castle

 The vantage points offered breathtaking views of the surrounding countryside, enhancing the castle’s allure.
-A guided audio tour in multiple languages is included with your entrance ticket.
+Your entrance ticket includes a guided audio tour in multiple languages.

 Afternoon: Experience the Fairy-Tale Charm of Lake Bled